TeamHG-Memex/agnostic/docs/overview.rst

     Restored from backup.
     Aborted!

 **Ruh roh!** The first migration ran fine, but it looks like the second migration has a typo: ``VARCHR`` instead of ``VARCHAR``.
 Luckily, Agnostic automatically backs up your database before running migrations.
 In the event of a failure, it automatically restores from that backup so that you don't get stuck in an in-between state.

 .. note::

-    When working with a database that supports transactional DDL, you can disable Agnostic's automatic backup/restore behavior with the ``--no-backup`` flag.
+    You can disable Agnostic's automatic backup/restore behavior with the ``--no-backup`` flag.

 Let's fix the typo and run it again.